JoanJaraBosch/SD_MapReduce_IBM/README.md

 # SD_MapReduce_IBM
 Repository to do the mapreduce in ibmcloud.

-## How Does it Works?
+## How Does it Work?

-Executing the Makefile we create 4 actions (map_wordCount, reduce_wordCount, map_countingWord, reduce_countingWord) in our ibm_cloud.
+When we execute the Makefile we create 4 actions (map_wordCount, reduce_wordCount, map_countingWord, reduce_countingWord) in our
+ibm_cloud.
-Executing the orquestra.py will invoke the maps (as maps as you put it as a parameter).
-Then the maps will count words or count strings and their accurrences.
+Executing the orquestra.py will invoke the maps (as many maps as you put as a parameter).
+Then the maps will count words or count strings and their occurrences.
 It will generate "x" files in our ibm_cloud.
-Finally, the orquestra will wait the maps to finish.
-Then, the orquestra will invoke the reduce, that will merge the files and delete it making 2 files in our ibm_cloud and 2 files in our pc.
-The information of the final files is the total of strings and a dictionary of strings and their accurrences.
+Finally, the reduce will wait for the maps to finish.
+Then, the orquestra will invoke the reduce, that will merge the files and delete them making 2 files in our ibm_cloud and 2 files in our pc.
+The information of the final files is the total of strings and a dictionary of strings and their occurrences.

 ## Installation